-This NW hotspot is at ~ 23.4 kpc projected from the core and equivalent in projection from the core to the SE hotspot.
+This NW hotspot is at $\sim 23.4$ kpc projected from the core and corresponds to the termination point of the NW jet.
 The SE hotspot exhibits a relatively broad bright structure compared with the NW hotspot.
-Since both jets must carry power of equal magnitude (for momentum conservation), it is difficult to assign a physical interpretation to this striking asymmetry between the two hotspot regions - which appears characteristic of this class of radio galaxies [see Hardcastle & Sakelliou (2004) for similar asymmetry in a sample of 7 WAT sources including 3C 465].
+Since both jets must carry power of equal magnitude (for momentum conservation), it is difficult to assign a physical interpretation to this striking asymmetry between the two hotspot regions - which appears characteristic of this class of radio galaxies [see Hardcastle & Sakelliou (2004) for similar asymmetry in a sample of 7 WAT sources including 3C465].
 A plausible explanation however could be the degree of jet-environment interactions at the two sites - with what appears to be a "mini" overpressured cocoon at the SE hotspot region resulting from a relatively higher density environment in pressure equilibrium with the ICM.